19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 7 p.m.

 Tickets are going fast for this 26th annual benefit bash supporting the CLO’s Education and Community Engagement Programs.
-At the swanky Downtown club, gala-goers will enjoy fabulous wine, spirits and hors d’oeuvres and an extensive silent auction featuring one-of-a-kind packages.
+At the swanky Downtown club, gala-goers will enjoy wine, spirits and hors d’oeuvres and a silent auction.

 Friday, March 3: How I Learned What I Learned at the August Wilson African American Cultural Center